Round Hill, Queensland: Education

 There are no schools in Round Hill.
 The nearest government primary schools are Agnes Water State School in neighbouring Agnes Water to the north-east and Wartburg State School in Baffle Creek to the south.
 The nearest government secondary schools are Miriam Vale State School (to Year 10) in Miriam Vale to the west and Rosedale State School (to Year 12) in Rosedale to the south.
+However, some students in the north of Round Hill would be too distant to attend Rosedale State School; the alternatives are distance education and boarding school.

 Amenities

 Despite its name, the 1770 Golf Club is at 2366 Round Hill Road, Round Hill.
 It is a 9-hole course over 68 acre.

 Facilities

 Despite the name, Agnes Water Ambulance Station is at 2385 Round Hill Road, Round Hill.